MikeMcKew/password-generator/README.md

 This is a simple script to generate random passwords.
 Intended for Windows; functionality on other OSes is not guaranteed.
+The secrets module requires Python version 3.6 or higher.

 For easy use, create a batch file to run the script: